stakahama/aprl-ssp/README.md

     $ spiderquery.py -d -p example -i compounds.csv
 	```

-    This will create a file called "examples\_db.p".
+    This will create a file called "examples\_p.db".  ("_p" stands for python "pickle object created by shelve module)

 * Query to both database and CSV: